- Show Info

 Matt is currently developing Jennifer Haley’s FROGGY.
 He served as The John Wells Professor of Directing at Carnegie Mellon University’s School of Drama (Graduate & Undergraduate Directing programs), and is a member of the Lincoln Center Director’s Lab.
 He holds a BFA in Directing from Carnegie Mellon University. www.mattmmorrow.com

-Monica Perfetto (Resident Stage Manager, Stage Manager for BALLAST) is grateful to call Diversionary home as both Production Coordinator and Resident Stage Manager.
-Monica has a BA in Theatre Arts and Performance Studies from the University of San Diego.
+Sebastian Perfetto (Resident Stage Manager, Stage Manager) is grateful to call Diversionary home as both Production Coordinator and Resident Stage Manager.
+Sebastian has a BA in Theatre Arts and Performance Studies from the University of San Diego.
 At Diversionary: Well, The Boy Who Danced on Air, Now or Later, In the Va Va Voom Room, A Civil War Christmas, Bright Half Life, and A New Brain.
 Elsewhere: RENT (Southwestern College), Annie (California Youth Conservatory), Much Ado About Nothing, I Hate Hamlet, All My Sons, Macbeth, and A Midsummer Night’s Dream the Musical (Intrepid).
 As Production Assistant/ Assistant Stage Manager: Ain’t Misbehavin’, The Fox on the Fairway, Side by Side, Chapter Two (North Coast Repertory Theatre), and The Two Gentleman of Verona (The Old Globe/USD MFA Program).

 Photos by Daren Scott